-43. Fresh food Photo: Kamil Kleczar
+45. Fresh 100a Photo: Kamil Kleczar

-The combined findings chart below displays the identified barriers and needs, the proposed ideas and strategies, and the categories of participants who communicated that such an effort would be beneficial.
-The efforts would reduce the financial burdens of farming, encourage farmers' active participation in the local food system, and promote growth.
+The combined findings chart below displays the identified barriers and needs, the proposed ideas and strategies, and the participant categories who communicated that such an effort would be beneficial.
+The efforts would reduce the financial burdens of farming, encourage farmer's active participation in the local food system, and promote growth.